Forms and Policies

 - MTA Bus

-You can always reserve CSC and HOP Vans (read more in the Student Management Handbook regarding van usage).
+You can always reserve CSC and HOP Vans through JHU Transportation Services.
 Use common sense when walking, waiting for the bus, or traveling on the bus.
 Be alert of your surroundings, don’t get distracted, and use common sense.
-Put down your cell phone, take your ear buds out and make eye contact with those around you.
-Campus Alerts reminds you of the same information
+Put down your cell phone, take your earbuds out and make eye contact with those around you.
+Campus Alerts reminds you of the same information.

 - PDF Document: Itinerary Form (including a list of the names of all attendees, contact information of where you will be staying, arrival and departure dates, etc.)